Anticipated workshop duration when delivered to a group of participants is 4 hours.

 n_jobs = 1 This runs the script using all available cores

 The classifier used here is only appropriate for the specific 16S rRNA region that this data represents.
-It has also been trained specifically for the QIIME2 version that we are using in this workshop.
-You will need to train your own - no worries, QIIME2 has a tutorial for that.
+You will need to train your own classifier for your own data.
+For more information about training your own classifier, see Section 6: Extra Information.

 qiime feature-classifier classify-sklearn \ --i-classifier silva_138_16s_v5v6_classifier_2021-4.qza \ --i-reads analysis/dada2out/representative_sequences.qza \ --p-n-jobs 1 \ --output-dir analysis/taxonomy \ --verbose